Cincinnati Children's Blog

 • Contact Us

-HOME/Safety and Prevention/Parents of Teens: 8 Facts To Know About Nicotine in E-Cigarettes
+HOME/Safety and Prevention/Parents of Teens: 8 Facts To Know About Nicotine and E-Cigarettes

 1 Comments

-What’s more, the Journal of the American Medical Association found that e-cigarette use in teens is associated with an increased risk for cigarette initiation and use, particularly among low-risk youths.
-While vaping might be a way for some adults to stop smoking, for teens, it’s a way to start.
+What’s more, the Journal of the American Medical Association found that vaping in teens is linked to a higher risk for starting cigarette smoking and use, especially in youths who have low risk-taking behaviors.
+Vaping might be a way for some adults to stop smoking, but for teens, it’s a way to start.

 FACT #2: Nicotine is highly addictive